 Students interested in testing out of the 1-credit First Year Seminar should use the "On Course" textbook for preparation, available at most bookstores.
 Additionally, a set of flashcards is available free online.
 Students should also be familiar with the OnCourse principles, outlined here.

-For information regarding the First Year Seminar test-out exam, please visit the links below:
+For information regarding the First Year Seminar test-out exam, please visit the link Test Out Form and Procedures (pdf)

 Where can I find information regarding the Test of Essential Academic Skills (TEAS)?

-For information about scheduling the TEAS exam for nursing, please click here.
-Students should not schedule a TEAS exam until after consulting with an advisor.
+Get information about scheduling the TEAS exam for nursing here. (pdf) Students should not schedule a TEAS exam until after consulting with an advisor.